 As one of South Africa’s leading socioeconomic thought leaders and developmental agencies, Kagiso Trust took this question and set about trying to answer it, at least in part, through a recently commissioned qualitative and quantitative research study.

 It’s the first South African study to evaluate, on a large scale, citizen awareness of 4IR and its potential impact on South African society in general.
+The findings provide a solid informational baseline in directing all of Kagiso Trust’s future socioeconomic developmental initiatives, and will assist other policymakers and stakeholders involved in setting a national agenda around this issue.

 Kagiso Trust’s developmental programmes range from early child development and higher education through to socioeconomic development in the commercial sector and institutional capacity building in local government and civil society — all of which will be or are already being impacted by 4IR.
 This alone indicates the breadth and depth of 4IR’s coming impact.